EngFlow/example/docker-network/README.md

   //:docker-network-test
 ```

 The test should pass.
-If you look at the log, it'll show:
+The logs will show:

 ```
 exec ${PAGER:-/usr/bin/less} "$0" || exit 1